Living Still Life

 Living Still Life (French: Nature Morte Vivante) is a 1956 painting by the artist Salvador Dalí.
-Dali painted this piece during a period that he called "Nuclear Mysticism".
+Dalí painted this piece during a period that he called "Nuclear Mysticism".
 Nuclear Mysticism is composed of different theories that try to show the relationships between quantum physics and the conscious mind.
 The different theories are composed of elements that range from "Catalan philosophers” to "classicism, pop art, and nuclear physics".
-The painting, done in 1956, currently resides at the Salvador Dali Museum in St. Petersburg, Florida.
+The painting, done in 1956, currently resides at the Salvador Dalí Museum in St. Petersburg, Florida.

 The name Nature Morte Vivante translates in English to "living still life".
 It comes from the French nature morte which literally translates to "dead nature".
-By appending "vivante", which implies "fast moving action and a certain lively quality", Dali was essentially naming this piece "dead nature in movement".
+By appending "vivante", which implies "fast moving action and a certain lively quality", Dalí was essentially naming this piece "dead nature in movement".
 This plays into his theme of Nuclear Mysticism which combined elements of art, physics, and science.
-The theory, as well as the term, "Nuclear Mysticism" was coined by Dali himself.
-In the late 1940s and early 1950s Dali started to "return to his Catholic roots following World War II".
-Nuclear mysticism is composed of different theories by Dali that combine science, physics, maths, and art.
-Post WWII, Dali became fascinated by the atom.
-Dali stated that after the U.S. dropped the first atomic bomb in Japan that it "shook me [Dali] seismically” and that the atom was his "favorite food for thought".
+The theory, as well as the term, "Nuclear Mysticism" was coined by Dalí himself.
+In the late 1940s and early 1950s Dalí started to "return to his Catholic roots following World War II".
+Nuclear mysticism is composed of different theories by Dalí that combine science, physics, maths, and art.
+Post WWII, Dalí became fascinated by the atom.
+Dalí stated that after the U.S. dropped the first atomic bomb in Japan that it "shook me [Dalí] seismically" and that the atom was his "favorite food for thought".